German Shepherd Now

 • Perianal fistulas (medication): $100–$300/month; surgery $1,500–$3,000

 The difficult part about allergies is that they are chronic.
-One of my dogs dealt with recurring skin issues for years, and the monthly medication costs added up faster than I expected.
 Unlike a surgery that addresses the problem once, allergy management is an annual line item.
 A Shepherd diagnosed with atopic dermatitis at age 3 could accumulate $5,000–$15,000 in allergy-related costs over their lifetime.

 What is the most common health claim for this breed?